numbbo/coco/docs/coco-doc/source/index.rst

 Why COCO_?
 ----------

-Appart from diminishing the burden (time) and the pitfalls (and bugs or omissions) of the repetitive coding task by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
+Appart from diminishing the burden (time) and the pitfalls, bugs or omissions of the repetitive coding task for many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
 Our guideline has the following defining features.

 .. format hint: four spaces are needed to make the continuation
      https://gist.github.com/dupuy/1855764

 #.
 Benchmark functions are

    #. used as black boxes for the algorithm, however they
       are explicitly known to the scientific community.
    #. designed to be comprehensible, to allow a meaningful
       interpretation of performance results.
    #. difficult to "defeat", that is, they do not
-       have artificial regularities that can be (intentionally or unintentionally) exploited by an algorithm. [#]_
+      have artificial regularities that can easily be (intentionally or unintentionally) exploited by an algorithm. [#]_
    #. scalable with the input dimension [WHI1996]_.

 #.
 There is no predefined budget (number of |f|-evaluations) for running an
    experiment, the experimental procedure is *budget-free* [HAN2016ex]_.